debbie-herridge/bee-inkspired/README.md

 A copy of the repository is now created.

 ## Cloning this repository

 - Locate the repository at this [link](https://github.com/debbie-herridge/bee-inkspired)
 - Under 'Code', see the different cloning options, HTTPS, SSH, and GitHub CLI.
-Click the prefered cloning option, and then copy the link provided.
+Click the preferred cloning option, and then copy the link provided.
 Open Terminal.
 - In Terminal, change the current working directory to the desired location of the cloned directory.
 - Type 'git clone', and then paste the URL copied from GitHub earlier.